Whether it's your first house or your next home, I'll walk you through the process. E-mail me at EdKarazin@remax.net .

 • Write escrow guidelines

-• Perform a title inquiry
+• Perform a title research

-• Meet the bank's guidelines as noted in the escrow agreement
+• Meet the bank's standards as outlined in the escrow agreement

 • Prorate tax, interest, insurance and other fees according to guidelines